Scattergood Generating Station: History

+Description

 Circa 1964, the entire plant could be operated with as few as six staffers.
 As of 1971, Unit 3 was projected to cost an additional $68 million but provide power for 10 percent of the city.
 Between 2013 and 2015, the Department of Water and Power replaced the original Unit 3 “with a highly efficient combined cycle (natural gas and steam) turbine and two simple-cycle turbines.”

 The plant is currently powered by gas supplied by Southern California Gas.
 Waste gas from the neighboring Hyperion sewage treatment plant was used during the 1960s.
 The plant cycles through 500000000 U.S.gal of seawater daily as coolant.
 The seawater cools the freshwater that is turned to steam and back again; the steam turns the turbines that generate the electricity.
 The seawater is released back into the ocean 20 F-change warmer than when it was removed.

 The plant’s electricity production was considered “extremely stable” circa 1977.
 Output is transmitted through an intertie line.